DJ Models Class 71 Project Page OO Gauge

 OO71-005 DJ Models Class 71 Electric Locomotive number E5010 £139.95

-In addition three weathered versions will be available.
-These will be based on masters supplied by Mercig Models which the factory in China will copy.
-This process has worked well with many of our previous models, such as the JIA Nacco clay wagons.
-Each will be supplied with a numbered certificate of authenticity.
+In addition three weathered versions are available.
+These are based on masters supplied by Mercig Models which the factory in China copied.
 Weathered models from DJ Models are exclusive to Kernow Model Rail Centre : -

 OO71-097 DJ Models Class 71 Electric Locomotive number E5002 £144.95